tim-kos/frey/README.md

  - [ ] Enable DO support
  - [ ] Make arg & env functions of all other commands, mimic Install's
  - [ ] New command: `frey compile` that's prefixed to any chain, so you can trust your updates are present in residu, and have its configuration available too (ssh user for instance)
- - [-] If you do a `frey install` you must trust that at least the Ansible files are re-compiled
- - [-] Re-introduce `init` for local prepare.
-Such as converting Freyfile to residu.
-Should be prefixed to chain of commands.
-Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them
  - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
  - [ ] Vagrant support
  - [ ] Port install